jonwiseman/DS300/README.md

 *Post Clustering*
 This notebook explores clustering on post text data as scraped and processed earlier.

+*Code Demonstration*
+Short demonstration of Project code.
+Quick way to produce 1-gram visualizations and get recommendations using Agglomerative Clustering and Affinity Propagation.

 *Clustering Exploration*
 This notebook contains a general overview of some clustering methods applied to the text dataset.